stonith404/pocket-id/CONTRIBUTING.md

 We use [Caddy](https://caddyserver.com) as a reverse proxy.
 You can use any other reverse proxy if you want but you have to configure it yourself.

 #### Setup
-Run `caddy run --config Caddyfile` in the root folder.
+Run `caddy run --config reverse-proxy/Caddyfile` in the root folder.

 ### Testing